GAPS-Collab/gaps-online-software/doc/docs_main.md

 * [go-pybidings](go_pybindings/index.html).
 Pyo3 wrapper for a part of the rust code.
 If `BUILD_TELEMETRY` and/or `BUILD_LIFTOF` are enabled, these parts of the code will be exposed through python as well.

+The python API exposed through python (which is what a user will encounter in their ipython shell or similar) are doucmented through sphinx and can be found here:

+* [gaps-online](gaps_online/index.html) The 'meta' package for access through python.

 ## Executable programs and higher level libraries [liftof]